 - Add entire organization is selected by default, which allows you to share the project with all other users in your organization.

-- To share with specific user(s), choose Add individual users from your organization, and select the users by the checkboxes.
+- To share with specific user(s), choose Add individual users from your organization, and select the users by clicking the checkbox.
 You may select the Select all checkbox to select all users, which would be the same as using the Add entire organization option.

 If you need to share a project with all users except for a few, use the following shortcut: click Select all to select all users, and then deselect just those specific users.